berserkware/waffleweb/docs/How-To-Guides/Responses.rst

 How-To: Responses
 =================

 For your routes to work properly they have to return a response.
-Waffleweb provides several responses for you to use in your project.
+Waffleweb provides several responses for you to use in your application.
 There are several types of responses built into Waffleweb such as files, json and html.

 Responses
 .........